-- If have an add-back statute "related' [or 'affiliated'] entity as that term is defined for purposes of [citation to state's add-back statute]." - If no add-back statute "controlled group of corporations" as defined in 1563(a) of the Internal Revenue Code, except that "more than 50 percent" shall be substituted for "at least 80 percent" each place it appears in Section 1563(a)(1) of the Internal Revenue Code."]
+• If have an add-back statute

+"related' [or 'affiliated'] entity as that term is defined for purposes of [citation to state's add-back statute]."

+• If no add-back statute

+"controlled group of corporations" as defined in 1563(a) of the Internal Revenue Code, except that "more than 50 percent" shall be substituted for "at least 80 percent" each place it appears in Section 1563(a)(1) of the Internal Revenue Code."]

-2. Update and Clarify the SINAA loan assignment rule used in the property factor
+2. Update and Clarify the SINAA loan assignment rule used in the property factor a.
+Do we want to retain a property factor?

-Amendment Issues: In April of 2009, the work group communicated to the Subcommittee that its recommended overarching goal is not to recreate the 1994 apportionment outcome of sourcing property to particular states.
-Rather, the goal is to attempt to maintain the 1994 policy of sourcing property to location of loan activity.
+Property Factor: State and Industry Overarching Goal - the intent is not to recreate the 1994 apportionment outcome of sourcing property to particular states.
+Rather, the intent is to attempt to maintain the 1994 policy of sourcing property to location of loan activity.

-- a.
-Do we want to retain a property factor? - i.
 Yes.
 Shortly after this project was initiated, in 2008, the work group determined that it wanted to make narrow, "surgical" changes to address specific problems while maintaining the balance between money-center and market states that was struck under the original proposal.
-In April of 2009, the work group communicated to the Subcommittee its recommended overarching goal to "retain the equal-weighted, three factor model, rather than move to single sales factor model." - ii.
-Should we review this decision?
-No. - b.
-If we retain the property factor, do we want to continue to assign loans in the property factor? - i.
-Yes.
-In April of 2009 the workgroup listed an overarching goal for the sourcing of loans in the property factor:
+In April of 2009, the work group communicated to the Subcommittee its recommended overarching goal to retain the equal-weighted, three factor model.